 If you’re not sure what to use for a toy, we’ve written a post and reviewed several great toy options for your bearded dragon if you want to give it a quick look.

 During this time, make sure it knows you’re there.

 This way, it associates safety & fun with you.

 Over time, it may even change its color as a way to communicate with you when it wants to play and explore.

 #6 Be Patient And Be There

-None of this is done in one day or even a week, but consistently connecting with your beardy over time can build those bonding associations.
+None of this happens in one day or even a week, but consistently connecting with your beardy can build those bonding associations over time.